 Tech leaders are keen to highlight, however, that hiring to close a perceived diversity gap is no longer a primary objective for many firms.
 Rather, organisations are focused on building strong teams through utilising inclusive hiring techniques alongside a commitment to leveraging the benefits of D&I together.

 What does this mean in practice?
-Well, to attract a broader range of candidates, Teach industry leaders have started to write job descriptions using gender-neutral language, including replacing active male words like ‘driven’ and ‘superstar’ with ‘collaboration’ and ‘teamwork.’
+Well, to attract a broader range of candidates, Tech industry leaders have started to write job descriptions using gender-neutral language, including replacing active male words like ‘driven’ and ‘superstar’ with ‘collaboration’ and ‘teamwork.’
 Efforts are also underway to create neurodiverse-friendly interview formats.

 In the world of software development, tech leaders noted how Scrum meetings often consist of a diverse range of people representing different genders and ages, as well as roles and levels within the organisation.
 Inclusivity, therefore, is essential in facilitating innovative thinking in these settings.
 By encouraging authenticity and self-awareness, these diverse teams are achieving better outcomes.